-The Center for Writing Excellence, located on the fourth floor of Kent Library, offers students the chance to receive input and advice on writing assignments of any length or type.
+The Center for Writing Excellence, located in Memorial Hall room 103, offers students the chance to receive input and advice on writing assignments of any length or type.
 In most cases, appointments are not required if your paper is less than ten pages in length.
 During busy times in the semester, you may want to plan ahead and get your paper done early.

 If your paper is shorter than ten pages in length, you may walk into the Center for Writing Excellence and, after a short wait, get help with your paper.
 Undergraduate, as well as graduate papers are welcome.
 The staff at the Center for Writing Excellence will help you analyze and improve your paper in terms of focus, organization, development, grammar, syntax, citations, and overall clarity.
 They will not correct or write a paper for you, but will help you work with what you have done to make the best paper possible.
 You should keep in mind that the middle and end of a semester are very busy times and plan your schedule accordingly so you do not procrastinate and find yourself without help on your paper.